Jail Break (Steven Universe)

 "Jail Break" is the 49th episode of the first season of American animated television series Steven Universe, which premiered on March 12, 2015 on Cartoon Network.
 The episode was written and storyboarded by Joe Johnston, Jeff Liu, and series creator Rebecca Sugar.
 The episode acts as a continuation of the arc started in the previous episode, "The Return", and the two aired alongside each other as a two-part special.
 Both episodes were watched by 1.697 million viewers.

 The episode covers Steven's attempt to save the Gems from the captivity of Peridot and Jasper, two Homeworld Gems leading a scouting mission on Earth.
 The episode reveals that Garnet is a fusion, and introduces the characters Ruby and Sapphire, Garnet's component Gems.
-The romantic relationship between Ruby and Sapphire has been interpreted one of the ways in which Steven Universe provides LGBT representation.
+The romantic relationship between Ruby and Sapphire has been interpreted as one of the ways Steven Universe provides LGBT representation.

 Plot

 Having been knocked unconscious by Jasper (Kimberly Brooks) in the previous episode, Steven (Zach Callison) awakens in a prison cell on the Gem warship.
-The door of the cell is a force field which can neutralize the strength of any Gem; but Steven is able to pass through it unharmed.
-While searching for the Crystal Gems, Steven comes across an unfamiliar Gem, Ruby (Charlyne Yi), and disrupts the force field with his body so she can escape.
-He then helps her search for her companion Sapphire (Erica Luttrell) by following the sound of her singing.
+The door of the cell is a force field which can neutralize the strength of any Gem, but Steven can pass through it unharmed.
+While searching for the Crystal Gems, Steven comes across an unfamiliar Gem, Ruby (Lo Mutuc), and disrupts the force field with his body so she can escape.
+He then helps her search for her companion, Sapphire (Erica Luttrell), by following the sound of her singing.
 Steven and Ruby encounter Lapis Lazuli (Jennifer Paz), but she insists that Steven leave her in her cell to avoid exacerbating their current problems.
 As Steven and Lapis talk, Ruby runs off in impatience.

 Steven finds Sapphire and frees her from her cell.
 Soon, Ruby and Sapphire meet up again; as they happily reunite, to Steven's surprise, Ruby and Sapphire fuse into Garnet (Estelle).
 She sends Steven to find Amethyst (Michaela Dietz) and Pearl (Deedee Magno Hall) and free them from their cells.
 After he leaves, Jasper confronts Garnet.
 As they fight, Garnet sings the song "Stronger Than You", celebrating the power of Ruby and Sapphire's relationship.
-Meanwhile, Steven, Amethyst and Pearl overpower Peridot (Shelby Rabara) and take control of the ship.
+Meanwhile, Steven, Amethyst, and Pearl overpower Peridot (Shelby Rabara) and take control of the ship.
 Garnet and Jasper's battle destroys the ship's power core, causing the ship to crash-land onto Earth as Peridot flees in an escape pod.

 After the ship hits Earth's surface, the Crystal Gems, Jasper, and Lapis emerge from the wreckage.
 Jasper convinces Lapis to fuse with her to defeat the Crystal Gems.
 However, once they fuse into Malachite, Lapis uses her water powers to drag the fusion into the ocean and subdue Jasper.
 The episode ends with Steven receiving a frantic phone call from Connie (Grace Rolek).